christiang7/ToText/ttrename.md

 extens=${f##*.}
 filename=${f%.*}

-# case of input is txt file
+# case of input is md file
 File2=$(basename "$1")
 extens2=${File2##*.}
 filename2=${File2%.*} #only the filename, here it is the original file